railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	:program:`ez_setup` is a small program that installs ez_install automatically.

-The Open ERP Web server connects to the Open ERP server in the same way as an Open ERP client using the NET-RPC protocol.
+The OpenERP Web server connects to the Open ERP server in the same way as an Open ERP client using the NET-RPC protocol.
 Its default setup corresponds to that of the Open ERP server you've just installed, so should connect directly at startup.

 #.
 At the same console as you've just been using, go to the Openerp web directory by typing
 	:command:`cd openerp-web-5.X`.

 #.
-At a terminal window type :command:`start-openerp-web` to start the Open ERP Web server.
+At a terminal window type :command:`start-openerp-web` to start the OpenERP Web server.

 .. _fig-webwel: